 Watch John Brandt address questions about real estate law

-The attorneys at Merrigan, Brandt, Ostenso & Cambre, P.A. have 50 years of experience in property rights, real estate issues, finance and business matters.
-We handle all areas of real estate law, including residential and commercial transactions, landlord and tenant disputes, condominium law, foreclosures and boundary disagreements.
+The attorneys at Merrigan, Brandt, Ostenso & Cambre, P.A. have over 60 years of experience in property rights, real estate issues, finance, and business matters.
+We handle all areas of real estate law, including residential and commercial transactions, landlord and tenant disputes, condominium law, foreclosures, and boundary disagreements.

 A real estate agreement is a binding legal contract you will have to live with for years.
 Many buyers and sellers are presented with a “standard” contract that identifies the parties, describes the property and establishes the essential terms of the agreement.
 However, pre-printed contracts may not reflect the specific circumstances of the parties or the property.
 For instance, residential and commercial real estate buyers may want to investigate the property for environmental contamination prior to closing.

 Advising landlords and tenants on their rights

 A lease agreement should clearly spell out tenant and landlord rights and obligations.
 For a large commercial retail space in downtown Minneapolis or a one-room apartment in Hopkins, an enforceable rental agreement is the single best way to avoid landlord disputes.